IFMlab/ChemFlow/docs/Tutorial-ChemFlow.rst

 .. image:: images/DockFlow-postprocessing.png
    :width: 600

-At the end of the postprocessing Dock\ *Flow* writes DockFlow.csv with the docking score of the poses that you have kept for each ligand:
+At the end of the postprocessing Dock\ *Flow* writes DockFlow.csv with the docking score of the pose kept for each ligand:

 .. image:: images/DockFlow-csv-21.png
    :width: 600